mobileink/flutter_dartrix/README.md

 To be used as a [Dartrix](https://pub.dev/packages/dartrix) plugin.

-To use, just use 'flutter' as the pkg arg to a dartrix command.
+To use, just use ':flutter' as the library tag arg to a dartrix command.
 For example, to list the templates in this library:

-`$ pub global run dartrix:list flutter`

-To install locally:

-1. Add this package as a dependency in `~/.dart.d/pubspec.yaml`.
-2. Run `$ pub get` in `~/.dart.d/`.
-3. Now this library should be available from within dartrix.
-From any directory try `$ pub global run dartrix:list hello`.
+`$ pub global run dartrix:list :flutter`

+This will have the side-effect of installing the plugin in the syscache (~/.pub-cache).